 Unless and except to the extent that the By-laws of the Corporation shall so require, the election of directors of the corporation need not be by written ballot.

 For purposes of this Article Fifth, (i) "Public Director" means an individual who has been found by the Board to have no material relationship with the Corporation.
 A "material relationship" is one that reasonably could affect the independent judgment or decision making of the director.
-A director shall be considered to have a "material relationship" with the Corporation if any of the following circumstances exist: (A) the director is an officer or employee of the Corporation or an officer of employee of its affiliate; ("Affiliate" shall include parents or subsidiaries of the Corporation or entities that share a common parent with the Corporation); (B) the director is a member of the Corporation, or an officer or director of a member ("Member" being defined according to Section 1a(24) of the CEA and CFTC Regulation 1.3(q)); (C) the director, or a firm with which the director is an officer, director or partner, receives more than $100,000 in combined annual payments from the Corporation, or any Affiliate of the Corporation, for legal, accounting, or consulting services.
-Compensation for services as a director of the Corporation or as a director of an affiliate of the contract market does not count toward the $100,000 payment limit, nor does deferred compensation for services prior to becoming a director, so long as such compensation is in no way contingent, conditioned, or revocable; and (D) any of the relationships herein apply to a member of the director's "immediate family," i.e., spouse, parents, children, and siblings.
+A director shall be considered to have a "material relationship" with the Corporation if any of the following circumstances exist: (A) the director is an officer or employee of the Corporation or an officer of employee of its affiliate; ("Affiliate" shall include for purposes of defining a Public Director parents or subsidiaries of the Corporation or entities that share a common parent with the Corporation); (B) the director is a member of the Corporation, or an officer or director of a member ("member" being defined according to Section 1a(34) of the CEA and CFTC Regulation 1.3); (C) the director, or a firm with which the director is an officer, director or partner, receives more than $100,000 in combined annual payments from the Corporation, or any Affiliate of the Corporation, for legal, accounting, or consulting services; provided that compensation for services as a director of the Corporation or as a director of an affiliate of the contract market does not count toward the $100,000 payment limit, nor does deferred compensation for services prior to becoming a director, so long as such compensation is in no way contingent, conditioned, or revocable; and (D) any of the relationships herein apply to a member of the director's "immediate family," i.e., spouse, parents, children, and siblings.
 All of the disqualifying circumstances described herein are subject to a one-year look back.
 Public Directors may also serve as directors of the Corporation's Affiliates as defined herein if they otherwise meet the definition of Public Director; (ii) "Applicable Law" includes, but is not limited to, the CEA, CFTC Regulations, margin rules adopted by the Board of Governors of the Federal Reserve System (as amended from time to time) and, to the extent applicable, the Exchange Act and CFTC Regulations; (iii) "CFTC Regulation" means any rule, regulation, order, directive and any interpretation thereof adopted or amended from time to time by the CFTC; (iv) "Exchange Act" means the Securities Exchange Act of 1934, as amended from time to time; and (v) "Affiliate" of, or a Person "Affiliated" with, another Person is a Person who, directly or indirectly, controls, is controlled by, or is under common control with, such other Person.

 Article Sixth